jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 > Our error was that we were in the wrong folder- the computer didn't know how to find `basic_elixir.ex`.
 Our solution: be in the same folder as the file when we start the Elixir interpreter.

-> Our scientists have reported that we may be able to access the file from a different folder by specifying the path but, truth be told, I prefer the simple way
+> Our scientists have reported that we may be able to access the file from a different folder by specifying the path but, truth be told, I prefer the simple way.

 ---